 This couldn't be more true of inclusion.
 Senior leaders need to quickly understand what’s going well and what needs improvement, making it easier to get buy-in for what you need to do.

 5. Take action to improve inclusion

 Employee Language Analysis helps find the hidden feelings of all your people.
 This means you’ll be aware of often-overlooked issues that can make a big difference.
 Creating real change in the workplace is a multifaceted challenge and one that people from all walks of life and backgrounds need to have a role in.

-By gathering feedback across your organisation, you can start to understand what different groups are asking for and identify the key actions that you need to take to improve inclusion.
+By gathering feedback across your organisation, you can start to understand what different groups are asking for and identify the key actions that you need to take to improve your diversity and inclusion efforts.